 - A higher level of market credibility.

 - Liability protection against commercial debts, lawsuits and other obligations.
-This means, as long as you set up and maintain your LLC properly, do not co-mingle personal and commercial assets, and avoid personal guarantees, the liability protection should remain in place and creditors should not be able to go after your personal assets in the event of a lawsuit against the business.
+If you set up and maintain your LLC properly, do not co-mingle personal and commercial assets, and avoid personal guarantees, the liability protection should remain in place and creditors should not be able to go after your personal assets in the event of a lawsuit against the business.

 - It’s much easier to obtain equity and debt financing if you have a separate business entity as well as an established business credit score.
-Instead of personal loans, you can get small business loans, including leases, factoring, trade credit and more.
+Instead of personal loans, your business may qualify for small business loans, including leases, factoring, trade credit and more.

 - And of course, you will enjoy the tax benefits of being self-employed.
 Check with your tax advisors.